Cthybchmp1/hello-world./README.md

 # hello-world.
 "This repository is for practicing the GitHub Flow."
-Hello world, My name is Catherine, and i am new to coding.
-I learned in the past a little about HTML, and CSS, and I am now trying to get back into it , I would like to code to build websites, and to learn UI/Ux designing in the future.
+-edit 3
+-edit 4
+"My name is Catherine, Im new to coding".